Michael Jackson’s Former Bodyguard Matt Fiddes Says He ‘Confirmed’ The Marlon Brando Story Is ‘Totally Untrue’

 — HotNewHipHop (@HotNewHipHop) August 27, 2019

-Per The Inquisitr, Fiddes was behind the recent documentary Michael Jackson: Chase the Truth, which seeks to discredit Leaving Neverland and Jackson’s most recent accuser’s — Wade Robson and James Safechuck.
+Per The Inquisitr, Fiddes was behind the recent documentary, Michael Jackson: Chase the Truth, which seeks to discredit Leaving Neverland and Jackson’s most recent accusers: Wade Robson and James Safechuck.
 Although the pair claim that Jackson sexually abused them as children, Fiddes said in Chase the Truth that they are motivated by money.
+Leaving Neverland director Dan Reed has said that his documentary was not about money and was only about getting the truth out there.

 Fiddes used the movie to highlight holes in Robson and Safechuck’s stories.
 For example, he highlights the claim that Jackson used bells, alarms, and one-way glass to ensure he would be alerted when anyone was approaching his chambers.
 However, Fiddes claims that the presence of an alarm is common among famous people who use it in combination with their escape room.